neuefische/web-exercises/sessions/backend-read/products/README.md

 Switch to `pages/api/products/[id].js` and adapt it as explained above:

 - To find a single product by its id, you can use the `Product` model and the `.findById()` method: `Product.findById(id)`.
+- Delete `lib/products.js` because it is not used anymore.

 Open the browser and check the details pages: they should work now as well!